Skip to main content

 How does it work?

-2. Toggling on "sentiment analysis" will show you how your respondents have answered to you questions: positive, negative or neutral.
-You will see the total percentage of positive, negative and neutral responses as well as a chart to help visualise.
+2. When you click on "Sentiment" you will see you how your respondents have answered to the question: positive, negative or neutral.
+You can see the total percentage of positive, negative and neutral responses as well as a chart to help visualise.
 You can also see the sentiment that was allocated to each individual response.

 3. If you apply any filters or change the selection of your wave(s), the sentiment analysis will update.